-Facilities that possesses any chemicals of interest (COI) listed in Appendix A at or above the specified screening threshold quantities (STQ) are considered chemical facilities of interest under the Chemical Facility Anti-Terrorism Standards (CFATS) program and must report their chemical holdings to the Cybersecurity and Infrastructure Security Agency (CISA) within 60 days by filing a Top-Screen survey.
+Facilities that possess any chemicals of interest (COI) listed in Appendix A at or above the specified screening threshold quantities (STQ) and concentration are considered chemical facilities of interest under the Chemical Facility Anti-Terrorism Standards (CFATS) program and must report their chemical holdings to the Cybersecurity and Infrastructure Security Agency (CISA) within 60 days of possession by filing a Top-Screen survey.

 The Top-Screen is an online, easy-to-use survey available through the Chemical Security Assessment Tool (CSAT).

-Please note that if your facility makes a material modification or comes into possession of additional COI listed in Appendix A at or above the STQ after submitting a Top-Screen, your facility must complete and submit an updated Top-Screen to CISA within 60 calendar days.
+Please note that if your facility makes a material modification or comes into possession of additional COI listed in Appendix A at or above the STQ and concentration after submitting a Top-Screen, your facility must complete and submit an updated Top-Screen to CISA within 60 calendar days of possession.
 If the chemical holdings at your facility will be fluctuating within a business cycle, see Top-Screen Submission Tips for more information.

 How To Submit a Top-Screen?

 The Top-Screen survey is housed in CSAT—a secure, online portal used by covered chemical facilities and CISA to submit and receive CFATS-related applications and documents.
 CSAT is only accessible to Chemical-terrorism Vulnerability Information (CVI) certified individuals.